top of page

 Image-empty-state.png

 The Shaggy Parasol (Chlorophyllum rhacodes) is very similar to this species, the main differences being in the ring on the stem, the Brown Parasol has a simple ring not a double-ring.
-There is also a species called Chlorophyllum olivieri which is less contrasting with the colour of the cap, its more a dull grey and brown rather than brown and white.
+The cap is more contrasted in the Brown Parasol, the 'scales' are a more chestnut colour against the white cap, where as the Shaggy Parasol is more grey/brown all over.
+The bulbous base to the stem in the Brown Parasol is very distinctive too.

 bottom of page